 - Improve your posture – Try to keep your shoulders and hips in line as you walk, and keep your back straight by tucking a pillow behind you when you’re seated.

-- Wear loose clothing – Although you always want to look well dressed at work and in everyday life, choose looser clothes for maternity wear.
+- Wear loose clothing – Although you always want to look well dressed at work and everyday life, choose looser clothes for maternity wear.

 - Try to reduce worrying – Making an effort not to worry about work and home concerns can relieve the tension that builds up during the day.
-Go for a walk, get some exercise, and get some fresh air.
+Go for a walk, exercise, and get some fresh air.

-- Learn your daily rhythms of alertness and fatigue – Do your strenuous or creative work during alert times; rest during tired periods.
+- Learn your daily rhythms of alertness and fatigue – Do strenuous or creative work during alert times; rest during tired periods.
 If you can, take a quick nap during your lunch hour.
-If possible, ask your employer to reduce your hours temporarily if you just can’t keep up near the end of your term.
+If possible, ask your employer to reduce your hours temporarily if you can’t keep up near the end of your term.
 It never hurts to ask.

-Headaches are extremely common during pregnancy.
+Headaches are common during pregnancy.
 They may be caused by hormonal changes, which you have little control over.
 But you may alleviate the problem by doing these:

 - Rest – Sit in a dark, quiet room with your eyes closed.
-Try meditation, yoga, or other relaxation techniques until it passes.
+Try meditation, prenatal yoga, or other relaxation techniques until it passes.

 - Hydrate – Headaches are commonly caused by dehydration.
 This is yet another reason why having water throughout the day is important.